 - WAC 173-50-069 Data and record traceability.
-(1) In order to demonstrate data traceability, laboratories must: - (a) Be able to recreate final sample results by means of records in entirety; - (b) Document proper storage of any chemical, reagent, and/or media used by an analytical method; - (c) Document proper storage of samples and samples extracts as required by the specific analytical method and/or regulation; - (d) Document that all temperature-based equipment such as a refrigerator, oven, or incubator is within control.
-When electronic record keeping equipment is used, these records must be appropriately monitored by lab personnel to verify that temperatures meet relevant method and regulatory requirements; - (e) Keep a log for any and all instruments, including documentation of installation, setup, maintenance, and removal from service; and - (f) Document proper preparation and QC of chemicals, reagents, and media used in support of the analyses. - (2) When records are handwritten, they must be in indelible ink and comply with the relevant method requirements and include the date and time(s) of reading, temperature(s), and technician's initials. - (3) Unmonitored use of continuous data-loggers is not an acceptable substitute when methods and/or regulations require temperature checks.
-Use of electronic record keeping equipment is allowed when: - (a) The equipment can demonstrate the accuracy and precision required by the applicable method and/or regulations; - (b) It includes the date and time the record was captured, using a fully traceable and secure format; and - (c) It is not being used on an incubator used for analysis of samples for microbiology parameters.
+(1) In order to demonstrate data traceability, laboratories must: - (a) Be able to recreate final sample results by means of records in entirety; - (b) Document proper storage of any chemical, reagent, and/or media used by an analytical method; - (c) Document proper storage of samples as required by the specific analytical method and/or regulation; - (d) Document that all temperature-based equipment such as a refrigerator, oven, or incubator is both within control and checked manually as required by the relevant analytical method; - (e) Keep logbooks for any and all instruments, including documentation of installation, setup, maintenance, and removal from service; and - (f) Document proper preparation and QC of chemicals, reagents, and media used in support of the analyses. - (2) When records are handwritten, they must be in indelible ink and comply with the relevant method requirements.
+Incubator temperatures must be handwritten and include the date and time(s) of reading, temperature(s), and technician's initials. - (3) When records are kept electronically, they must be recorded at the time of reading, using a fully traceable and secure format.
+Use of continuous data-loggers is not an acceptable substitute for method and/or regulatory required incubator temperature checks.